estebanpdl/integrity-ai/README.md

 **Binary Flags:**
 - `attacks_on_institutional_credibility`: Undermining trust in established institutions
+- `demonization_of_opposing_individuals_or_groups`: Portraying opposing individuals/groups in negative, dehumanizing, or morally corrupt light
 - `promotes_distrust_in_experts_or_authority`: Encouraging rejection of expert information
 - `sows_general_doubt_or_cynicism_about_information_sources`: Creating uncertainty about information reliability
 - `undermining_social_cohesion_or_promoting_division_among_groups`: Promoting narratives that divide groups